TencentCloud/kubernetes-csi-tencentcloud/README.md

 # kubernetes-csi-tencentcloud

-`kubernetes-csi-tencentloud` plugins implement interface of [CSI](https://github.com/container-storage-interface/spec)。It can enable your Container Orchestrator use Tencent Cloud storage。
+`kubernetes-csi-tencentcloud` plugins implement interface of [CSI](https://github.com/container-storage-interface/spec)。It can enable your Container Orchestrator to use Tencent Cloud storage。

 ## Version Support